Anushar123/vsdsram/README.md

 Note: IP is yet under process and yet to release as a final view.

-But incase if any difficulties with respect to IP Usage so far, contact the administrator or report as github Issue.
+Incase of any difficulties with respect to IP Usage so far, contact administrator or report as github Issue.

 ## Author
 Anusha R

-## Contributors
-* Anusha R
-* Kunal Ghosh
-* Philipp Guhring

 ## Acknowledgements
 * Kunalghosh Director VSD Corp.Pvt.ltd